 Green Design Institute The Green Design Institute is a major interdisciplinary education and research effort to make an impact on environmental quality by partnering with companies, government agencies and foundations to develop pioneering management, manufacturing, and regulatory processes that can improve environmental quality and product quality while enhancing economic development.
 Students from many different degree programs at Carnegie Mellon can participate in the Green Design Institute activities.
 Through the Green Design Institute, we are solving problems and building tools that help businesses accomplish more with less.
-Our focus is on developing practical pollution prevention technologies and lowering costs, by recycling scarce resources, using fewer raw materials and creating better products.
 Michael Griffin, Co-Director Chris T.

 10 Futuristic Materials Lifeboat Foundation Safeguarding Humanity Skip to content Switch to White Special Report 10 Futuristic Materials by Lifeboat Foundation Scientific Advisory Board member Michael Anissimov.
 1. Aerogel protecting crayons from a blowtorch.
 This tiny block of transparent aerogel is supporting a brick weighing 2.5 kg.
 Aerogel holds 15 entries in the Guinness Book of Records, more than any other material.
 Carbon nanotubes are long chains of carbon held together by the strongest bond in all chemistry, the sacred sp2 bond, even stronger than the sp3 bonds that hold together diamond.
 “Metamaterial” refers to any material that gains its properties from structure rather than composition.
 We’re starting to lay down thick layers of diamond in CVD machines, hinting towards a future of bulk diamond machinery.
 Diamonds may be strong, but aggregated diamond nanorods (what I call amorphous fullerene) are stronger.
 Transparent alumina is three times stronger than steel and transparent. inShare11 Materials